End of the Mughal Empire

 British governors like Lord Cornwallis pushed Indians out of power and put British men in charge of everything.
 In the late 1800s, the British built railways all over India.

 But the British didn’t act like responsible rulers: they didn’t do much to take care of the Indian people.
 A great cholera epidemic hit India in 1817 AD.
 Millions of people died.
 But the British government used the tax money they got in India to build clean water and sewage systems in England, not in India: they didn’t care whether lots of Indian people died of cholera, typhoid, and dysentery.

 By 1850 a lot of people in India were very upset with the British, and they fought a revolt to try to get free of British control.
 But the British army was still stronger, and the Great India Mutiny of 1857 only resulted in the British government taking even more power in India.
-In the 1860s, when the American Civil War kept the British from buying American cotton, the British began to force India to sell raw cotton instead of weaving the cotton into cloth – so again, they made less money on it and got poorer, while Britain got richer.
+(Of course the revolt wasn’t a mutiny, since it wasn’t on a ship.
+But the British called it a mutiny to make it sound really bad.)